duffn/dumb-password-rules/README.rst

 `Lloyds Bank <https://online.lloydsbank.co.uk/personal/logon/login.jsp>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Max 15 characters, min 8.
-You cannot use **ANY** sepcial characters -
+You cannot use **ANY** special characters -
 alpha-numerics only.
 This amazingly terrible password policy combines
 with a known phrase (The "Memorable Information") of which you will be
 asked for a random 3 characters of if you get your password right.